questaware/microemacs/src/microemacs.md

    The modes of operation can be added/deleted by add-mode/delete-mode and are:
      Ms       file contain(ed) ^M
      AbC      distinguish upper and lower case.
      RE       treat ^$.<asterix>[ in pattern as parts of regular expressions.
 						  The regular expressions are POSIX regular expressions.
-             (In them \0ab where a and b are hex digits can be used) Overstrike  Typing overstrikes existing text.
+              (In them \0ab where a and b are hex digits can be used) Over     Typing overstrikes existing text.
      View     Disallow editing.
      Crypt    Encrypt when saving, decrypt when reading.
      Ink colours.
         black, red, green, yellow, blue, magenta, cyan, grey, gray, lred, lgreen, lyellow, lblue, lmagenta, lcyan, white